R3dSpyder/C_sharp_ASP.net_Core_API_Backend/README.md

-## .Net Web API with Entity Framework Backend
+# .Net Web API with Entity Framework

+## This is a backend API for a front end Etsy Clone.

+NOTE: This is for employment purposes and not a live project.

 ## Introduction ##

-This is a backend API for a front end Etsy Clone.
-This is meant as a demonstration of skills and does not represent a project that will be brought to the marketplace.

 The project utilises:

-C# - language of development.
+-C# - language of development.
-MSTest - unit testing
+-MSTest - unit testing
-Moq - database immitation for testing
+-Moq - database immitation for testing
-SQL Express - live database
+-SQL Express - live database